What is a parenting plan?

 They are made free from any threat, coercion or duress.

-Parenting plans are useful documents for separated couples who have agreed on the parenting and custody arrangements they want for their child or children.
+A family law parenting plan is a useful documents for separated couples who have agreed on the parenting and custody arrangements they want for their child or children.

 Parenting plans give both parents a practical idea of how they will continue to look after their child following the separation from their spouse.